cdslabamotong/CompetitiveCascade/readme.md

 ```

 ## Originality
-This repo is copied from the origin [repo](https://github.com/New2World/Computational-Data-Science-Lab/tree/master/CompetitiveCascade).
+This repo is copied from the original [repo](https://github.com/New2World/Computational-Data-Science-Lab/tree/master/CompetitiveCascade).